MauriceElliott/Gutwound/README.md

 For this we will use the core principal of data vs manipulator, i.e. I will use classes and structs for data and objects, with functions that are separated into libraries depending on the objects they are responsible for manipulating.

 Then we will also use a scene based state structure where we will have a central scene manager that has responsibility for floor/level vs menu/healing menu/game progress etc. This will give us enough structure for the size of game we are aiming for and will help to manage state.

+## Note on protective suit
+Should have to start with, but can upgrade/repair to add capabilities like cold protection, toxic/radiation protection, etc, use items you find on the floors.